-Somalia has stated that it has never had production facilities for antipersonnel mines within the country.
+Somalia has stated that it never had production facilities for antipersonnel mines within the country.
 Somalia’s initial Article 7 report states that “large stocks are in the hands of former militias and private individuals.”
 The report also states that Somalia is “putting forth efforts to verify if in fact it holds antipersonnel mines in its stockpile.”
 No stockpiled mines have been destroyed since the convention came into force for Somalia.
 Most factions involved in armed conflict in Somalia are believed to possess mines.
 Previously, demobilizing militias have turned in mines.
 Some mines have been turned in by armed groups for destruction in the past.

 No transfers of antipersonnel mines were reported during 2012 or early 2013.
 The Monitor has reported transfers in previous years.
 No open sale of antipersonnel mines has been reported since 2009.

 Non-state armed groups (NSAGs) use improvised explosive devices (IEDs) in large numbers and media often refer to command-detonated IEDs and bombs as “landmines.”
 Victim-activated mines and other explosive devices are prohibited by the Mine Ban Treaty, but command-detonated mines and devices are not.
 Monitor analysis of media reports indicates that most, if not all, of the recovered explosive weapons and explosive attacks attributed to mines involve command-detonated or time-detonated bombs.
-In October 2011, TFG and African Union Mission in Somalia (AMISOM) forces discovered an IED-manufacturing facility in Mogadishu, after which UNMAS noted, “The presence of improvised pressure plates indicates that [al-Shabaab] intends to employ Victim Operated IEDs, against vehicles or dismounted troops.”
+In October 2011, Somali authorities and African Union Mission in Somalia (AMISOM) forces discovered an IED-manufacturing facility in Mogadishu, after which UNMAS noted, “The presence of improvised pressure plates indicates that [al-Shabaab] intends to employ Victim Operated IEDs, against vehicles or dismounted troops.”

 In the past, antipersonnel mines were used by various factions in Somalia, but in recent years the Monitor has not been able to verify any reports of new use by any of the NSAGs operating in the country.